GOOD: Towards Domain Generalized Orientated Object Detection: Introduction

-Oriented object detection occupies a unique intersection between computer vision and remote sensing \cite{xia2018dota,ding2021object,yang2021r3det,yang2021learning}, involving the prediction of oriented bounding boxes for aerial objects.
-Given the bird's-eye view perspective of an image sensor \cite{yao2022r2ipoints,Yang2023SAGN,bi2021local,bi2022all,bi2020multiple,zhou2021differential}, aerial objects pose arbitrary orientations.
+Oriented object detection occupies a unique intersection between computer vision and remote sensing \cite{xia2018dota,ding2021object,yang2021r3det,yang2021learning}, involving the prediction of oriented bounding boxes for objects in aerial images.
+Given the bird's-eye view perspective of an image sensor \cite{yao2022r2ipoints,Yang2023SAGN,bi2021local,bi2022all,bi2020multiple,zhou2021differential}, objects in aerial images pose arbitrary orientations.
 Therefore, in addition to the conventional task of accurately identifying and localizing objects \cite{tian2019fcos,lin2017focal,li2022exploring}, an oriented object detector must also provide precise predictions of an object's rotation angle \cite{qian2021learning,yang2020arbitrary,yang2021dense,yang2022kfiou}.

 Existing oriented object detectors typically rely on the assumption that the source domain during training and the target domain during inference share the same statistical distribution.
 However, this assumption often diverges from reality.
-As shown in Fig.~\ref{motivation}a, aerial images from different domains have great style variation, caused by illumination, imaging sensor, landscape and \etc. A pre-trained oriented detector on Google Earth images from American landscape (\eg, SODA \cite{Cheng2023SODA} as source domain) need to conduct inference on numerous unseen target domains, \eg, Gaofen-2 images from Chinese landscape in DOTA \cite{xia2018dota} domain (Fig.~\ref{motivation}b).
-Developing a domain generalized oriented object detector enables the inference across diverse, previously unobserved target domains.
+As shown in Fig.~\ref{motivation}a, aerial images from different domains have great style variation, caused by illumination, imaging sensor, geo-location, landscape and \etc \cite{iizuka2023frequency,zhu2023style}.
+A pre-trained oriented object detector on WorldView-2 images from American landscape (\eg, SODA \cite{Cheng2023SODA} as source domain) need to conduct inference on numerous unseen target domains, \eg, Gaofen-2 images from Chinese landscape in DOTA \cite{xia2018dota} domain.

+To better understand the domain shift caused by styles, we quantify the style of aerial images from different domain following the existing definition of styles \cite{gatys2016image,huang2017arbitrary}, where the channel-wise mean and standard deviation is used.
+We compute these two metrics of each sample in each domain, and visualize the style distribution of these domains.
+As shown in Fig.~\ref{style}, the style distribution of each domain is quite different, which accounts for the domain gap.
+Developing a domain generalized oriented object detector enables the inference across diverse and previously unobserved target domains (Fig.~\ref{motivation}b).
 Regrettably, as far as our knowledge extends, this area remains largely unexplored.